iris-hep/iris-hep.github.io/pages/fellows/JeremyFerguson.md

 mentors:
   - Daniel Murnane ()
 project_goal: >
-  Investigate post-processing algorithms for the output of graph neural networksfor particle tracks.
+  Investigate post-processing algorithms for the output of graph neural networks for particle tracks.
 Apply traditional graph algorithms and end-to-end machine learning techniques to the TrackML and ATLAS datasets to label tracks.
 This will allow for faster processing of particle tracks while still producing meaningful results.
 proposal: /assets/pdf/Fellow-Jeremy-Ferguson-Proposal.pdf
 presentations:
   - title:  "Graph Methods for Particle Tracking"